-The Product Stewardship Institute (PSI) last week brought together a diverse group including the nation’s largest hauler; materials recovery facility (MRF) operators in the public, private and nonprofit sectors; and a rural hauling company.
+The Product Stewardship Institute (PSI) last week brought together a diverse group including the nation’s largest hauler; MRF operators in the public, private and nonprofit sectors; and a rural hauling company.
 They discussed the implications of extended producer responsibility (EPR) laws targeting paper and packaging, a policy that shifts the financial costs of recycling onto product manufacturers.

 Packaging EPR programs are currently in place in parts of Europe, Canada and elsewhere, but to date, this system hasn’t reached the U.S. In recent years, proposals have been discussed in California, Connecticut, Indiana, Maine, New York, Oregon, Vermont, and Washington.

 “The U.S. stands alone here as a nation that has zero of these laws, but we do expect that to change in the next year,” said Scott Cassel, CEO and founder of PSI.

 The finer details of what those laws look like are of critical importance to recycling stakeholders.

 “EPR, at least in theory and when done right, offers the opportunity to systemically transform recycling and accelerate change to help us meet our climate goals and help us reduce plastics pollution,” said Kate Bailey, policy and research director for Eco-Cycle, a nonprofit MRF operator in Boulder, Colo.
 She noted that as a mission-based nonprofit recycling organization, Eco-Cycle has long supported EPR.

 “From the hauler and the MRF perspective?
 Yeah, it’s a little bit more scary,” Bailey added.